 Alongside our medical services, the Health & Counseling Center provides full emotional and behavioral health services to support your mental well-being and academic success.
 Our staff includes licensed psychologists, counselors, and social workers offering confidential assistance with both situational and ongoing issues.
 Get details on the full range of mental health services we provide by clicking the Learn More button, or find more specific information by choosing a link from the list of categories below.Learn More

-The HCC is taking the following precautions to protect our patients and staff, and help slow the spread of the coronavirus.
+The HCC is taking the following precautions to protect our patients and staff.

-- Office seating in the waiting room and in therapy/testing rooms has been arranged for appropriate physical distancing.
+- Office seating in the waiting room and in therapy/testing rooms has been arranged for distancing.

-- All HCC staff and patients/clients are expected to wear masks.
+- All HCC staff and patients/clients that are sick are requested to wear masks (available at the HCC).

 - Restroom soap dispensers are maintained and everyone is encouraged to wash their hands.

 - Hand sanitizer that contains at least 60% alcohol is available in the therapy/testing rooms, the waiting room and at the reception counter.

 - We schedule appointments at specific intervals to minimize the number of people in the waiting room.

 - Credit card pads, pens, and other areas that are commonly touched are thoroughly sanitized after each use.

 - Tissues and trash bins are easily accessed.
 Trash is disposed of on a frequent basis.